Adidem23/Basified/README.md

 - ### Transaction Handling:
 Provides methods to fetch the total number of transactions, internal transactions, and all transactions associated with an address, while also calculating average gas fees used.

-Smart Contract Verification: Automates the process of verifying a smart contract's source code on the Sepolia network.
-It includes checking the verification status based on a unique GUID.
+- ### Smart Contract Verification:
+ Automates the process of verifying a smart contract's source code on the Sepolia network.
+It includes checking the verification status based on a unique GUID

 Transaction Receipts: Fetches specific transaction receipts by transaction hash, providing detailed information about a given transaction.